RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/README.md

 ```

 Open another cli and connect using ssh to the instance from another session.</br>
-Once connected to the instance, run the following commands to connect to *JBoss* and install *MySQL*
+Once connected to the instance, run the following commands to connect to the running *JBoss* and
-conenctor dependencies:
+instruct it to install the *MySQL* connector's dependencies:

 ```shell
 # connect to JBoss